marlzjr466/exam-crud/README.md

     * npm start
         - to run the project
     * npm test
-        - to test using jest
+        - to test using @jest/globals

 # Globally packages I installed